stmilne/icds_docs/docs/03_SubmittingJobs.md

 $ squeue -u <user>
 ```

-A useful environment variable is the `SQUEUE_FORMAT` variable and can be set,
+A useful environment variable is the `SQUEUE_FORMAT` variable which enables
+customization of the details shown by the `squeue` command.
+This variable can
-for example, with the following command:
+be set, for example, with the following command to provide a highly descriptive
+`squeue` output:

 ```
 $ export SQUEUE_FORMAT="%.9i %9P %35j %.8u %.2t %.12M %.12L %.5C %.7m %.4D %R"